GrahamDumpleton-abandoned/powershift-image/README.rst

 which contains commands for assisting in the building and running of Python S2I based images with OpenShift.

-This includes adding OpenShift V2 style action hooks, as well as extensions to additionally allow environment variables to be dynamically set for both builds and deployments.
+This includes adding OpenShift V2 style action hooks and cron job scripts, as well as extensions to additionally allow environment variables to be dynamically set for both builds and deployments.
 Additional hooks scripts can be provided related to verifying an image after a build, performing initial setup of data required by an application, data migration on deployments with updated application source code, readiness checks and liveness checks.
 Commands are also provided for starting an interactive shell or running programs with the same environment as an application is deployed with.

 This package requires that the ``powershift-cli`` package also be installed.
 To install the ``powershift-cli`` package, and the ``powershift`` command